Acts 14

 The opposition that began in Iconium has followed Paul.
 The unbelieving Jews persuade the crowd.
 The crowd stones.
 Paul falls.
 They drag his body outside the city wall as if to bury it there.
 They suppose him dead.
 The apostles who have gathered do not flee.
 They stand around him.
 And Paul rises.

 How?
 Luke does not explain.
-Paul had been stoned.
-He had been left for dead.
-Now he rises and walks back into the city5.
-He is marked - his scars must be visible - but he moves.
+Paul had been stoned and left for dead, and now he rises and walks back into the city - back toward the people who just tried to kill him.
+He is marked; the scars must show.
+But he moves.
 The next day he leaves for Derbe.
-This is not a resurrection like Christ's.
-This is a resurrection of a different kind: a man who should be dead, walking.
-It is a sign of something deeper than physical recovery.
-It is the Spirit of Christ working in him, restoring him, driving him forward.
+This is not a resurrection like Christ's; it is a man who should be dead, walking.
+And if you have ever gotten up from something that should have finished you and found you were somehow still moving, this is the same Spirit.

 Then comes the remarkable choice: Paul does not stay in safe Derbe.
 After preaching there, he does the unthinkable.
 He returns to Lystra, to Iconium, to Antioch - the very cities that have tried to kill him.
 Not to hide.
 Not to flee again.
 But to strengthen the disciples, to ordain leaders, to consolidate the work.
 This is courage of a different order.
 This is the willingness to face the knife twice.